 As selection will be based chiefly on the quality of the research proposal as well as academic qualifications, potential candidates must submit a proposal of approximately 1,500 words (excluding bibliography) that clearly identifies research questions, methodologies, suggested case studies and potential sources.
 Dr Hiroki Shin (HAPP, QUB), who will act as the primary supervisor, would be happy to discuss potential applications.
 Enquiries should be made in the first instance to Prof Sean O’Connell (email@example.com).

 Due to funding restrictions, only UK students are eligible.
 See https://www.economy-ni.gov.uk/publications/student-finance-postgraduate-studentships-terms-and-conditions for eligibility details.

 History at Queen’s is the largest group of historians at any university on the island of Ireland.
 It is a dynamic research area, with strengths in ancient, medieval, early modern and modern periods, across a wide geographical area that includes Ireland, Britain, Europe, the United States, Africa and Asia.
 We specialise in oral history, gender and women’s history, urban history, public history, religious history political history, and the history of race.
 Proposals are welcome in any of these areas.

 As a History PhD candidate, you will engage in original research in a historical subject of your choice, supervised by our internationally recognised scholars.
-With Queen’s being part of the AHRC Northern Bridge Consortium(with Durham, Newcastle, Northumbria, Sunderland, Teeside and Ulster Universities), there are opportunities for co-supervised doctoral work with staff at these institutions.
+With Queen’s being part of the AHRC Northern Bridge Consortium(with Durham, Newcastle, Northumbria, Sunderland, Teeside and Ulster Universities), there are also opportunities for co-supervised doctoral work with staff at these institutions.